Civic Democratic Forum: History

 When Saša Janković resigned as president of Movement of Free Citizens, candidates for his successor were actor Sergej Trifunović and Aleksandar Olenik.
 The interim president was Rade Veljanovski.
 When Trifunović won with 60% of the vote, Veljanovski, Olenik, and several other members left the movement.
 On 2 March 2019, they formed Civic Democratic Forum.

 In April 2019, they signed an cooperation agreement with Party of Modern Serbia.
 Together they issued a statement in which they present a solution for Kosovo.
-Their stance is that Serbia should exchange territories with Kosovo and recognize its independence.
+Their stance is that Serbia should exchange territories with Kosovo and recognise its independence.

 In February 2020, the party formed a "European bloc" with the Party of Modern Serbia and League of Social Democrats of Vojvodina.
 It was also consisted of the newly-formed Serbia 21, and they announced their participation in the 2020 Serbian parliamentary election under the United Democratic Serbia banner.
 It failed to pass the electoral threshold after winning less than 1% of the vote.

 It kept close ties to the Together for Serbia political party and its leader Nebojša Zelenović until early 2021.
 It did not participate in the 2022 general election, and instead, it stated its support for the We Must coalition.